Rascal Flatts: 2008–2010: Greatest Hits Volume 1 and Unstoppable

 Rascal Flatts released their first compilation album, Greatest Hits Volume 1, on October 28, 2008.
 The album contains 13 of their biggest songs, starting with "Prayin' for Daylight" and going through "Life Is a Highway".
 The limited edition of the album contains a second disc with three Christmas songs: "White Christmas", "Jingle Bell Rock", and "I'll Be Home for Christmas".
 A year later in October 2009, they released a second edition of their greatest hits collection, this time with a second disc containing live performances of "Take Me There", "Summer Nights", "Me & My Gang", and "Winner at a Losing Game".

 In January 2009, Rascal Flatts released the song "Here Comes Goodbye" as the first single from the album Unstoppable, which was released on April 7 of that year.
 Co-written by American Idol season six finalist Chris Sligh, "Here Comes Goodbye" became the group's tenth number one hit.
-The second single form the Unstoppable album, "Summer Nights", which was co-written by Gary LeVox, was released in early May 2009.
+The second single from the Unstoppable album, "Summer Nights", which was co-written by Gary LeVox, was released in early May 2009.
 That song debuted at No. 57 and topped out at No. 2 on the country charts.
-The group performed "Summer Nights" at the CMT Music Awards, Oprahs Kickoff Party, and the finale of America's Got Talent.
-The third single off the album, "Why", peaked at No. 18 on the country charts.
-Rascal Flatts performed that song on The Tonight Show with Conan O'Brien.
-The title track was released as the album's fourth single in January 2010.
+The third single off the album, "Why", peaked at No. 18 on the country charts, their poorest-charting effort to date at that point.
+The title track was released as the album's fourth single in January 2010 and peaked at #7 on the country chart in June.
+In April 2009, the band contributed re-recordings of their songs "Bless the Broken Road" and "Backwards" for the soundtrack of Hannah Montana: The Movie (2009), which they also appeared in.

 A special release version of their album Unstoppable was sold at JCPenney stores nationwide.
-It features a special release song entitled "American Living" only available on the albums sold at JCPenney stores.
-JCPenney is an official sponsor of Rascal Flatts' Unstoppable American Living Tour in a two-year partnership and $1 of every CD sold at JCPenney will be donated to the JCPenney Afterschool Fund.
-On July 16, 2009, as part of the JCPenney American Living Tour, Rascal Flatts made history as the first country music group to play Chicago's Wrigley Field.
+It featured an exclusive bonus track entitled "American Living" only available on the albums sold at JCPenney stores.
+JCPenney was the official sponsor of Rascal Flatts' Unstoppable American Living Tour.
+On July 16, 2009, as part of the American Living Tour, Rascal Flatts made history as the first country music group to play Chicago's Wrigley Field.
 The trio was joined by fellow artists Vince Gill and Darius Rucker for a near-sellout crowd.